k-rns/workshop_data_reuse/_episodes/04_dataset_directly_api.md

 - "Importing data from an ERDDAP server into your Python environment "
 - "Interact with data"
 keypoints:
-- "There are keypackages necessary to import data from ERDDAP into Python: pandas, urllib"
+- "There are keypackages necessary to import data from ERDDAP into Python: pandas"
 - "Data can be downloaded locally or be interacted with directly using erddapy"
 - "You can asses your data package in Python"
 ---

 # ERDDAPY library

 In the previous lesson, we downloaded our dataset file to our local machine.
 Now we will not download it to your local machine, but use in in your python environment directly.

-erddapy is a package that helps
+Erddapy is a package that helps create the ERDDAP URLs.
+You can create virtually any request like, searching for datasets, acquiring metadata, downloading data, etc.

 ## Create the URL

-First we need to instantiate the ERDDAP URL constructor for a server ( erddapy server object).
+Step 1: Instantiate the ERDDAP URL constructor for a server ( erddapy server object).

 ```python
 #Import erddap package into